dlbewley/guifreelife-src/content/blog/Placing-Open-Cluster-Management-Policies-on-Kubernetes.md

 # Open Cluster Management

-Red Hat Advanced Cluster Management for Kubernetes implements the [Open Cluster Management][6] APIs for the deployment (placement) of both application resourcess and governance policies.
+Red Hat Advanced Cluster Management for Kubernetes implements the [Open Cluster Management][6] APIs for the deployment (placement) of governance policies.

 ## Policies

 `Policy` resources are used to enact policies on a managed cluster.
-There is a large [collection of policies][5] that you can draw upon and customize to your use.
+There is a large [collection of policies][5] that you can draw upon and customize for your particular use cases.
 This post focused only on the process of associating a policy with a cluster rather than what is in a given policy or how it is enacted.

 > {{< collapsable prompt="📺 **API Resources** `policy.open-cluster-management.io`" collapse=false md=true >}}
 ```bash {hl_lines=[7]}